ni/nimble/packages/nimble-components/src/tooltip/tooltip.spec.md

 ## Open Issues

 When user is using nimble tooltip and nimble components, is there an easier way to add a tooltip so they wouldn't have to anchor to an html element every time they want a tooltip?

 Can tooltip be found by screen reader?

 For testing, can we force the tooltip to be visible without hover?
+[Possible Ideas](https://stackoverflow.com/questions/62043424/mock-hover-state-in-storybook)

-[Possible Ideas](https://stackoverflow.com/questions/62043424/mock-hover-state-in-storybook) aria-describedBy recommendation in storybook docs for tooltip for developers
+aria-describedBy recommendation in storybook docs for tooltip for developers

+Mobile tooltip is not very functional- have to click on button to show tooltip, and clicking away does not make it disappear